kerivdw/todos-fullstack-app/README.md

 ## User Stories:

       Component Add Tasks:
-- [ ] As a user I want to add a task
+- [x] As a user I want to add a task
 - [ ] As a user I want to select all the tasks
-- [ ] As a user I want to toggle all the tasks on and off
+- [ ] As a user I want to toggle all the tasks as completed or not completed

       Component Task List
-- [ ] As a user I want to display a list of tasks with a selection check box
+- [x] As a user I want to display a list of tasks with a selection check box
-- [ ] As a user I want to display an option to delete a task
+- [x] As a user I want to display an option to delete a task
+- [x] As a user I want to mark a task a completed or uncompleted

       Component Update Task
 - [ ] As a user I want to update the task